 ggplot and you’re going to be creating diagnostic charts that you want to be able to customize beyond some colour and background changes (I left the background white for

-plot() as that’s the background I generally use, but this is something you can change) then also load
+plot() as that’s the background I generally use, but this is something you can change), then also load

 ggfortify as this will give you greater creative control (I particularly like the ease of changing the diagnostic line).
 Additionally, you gain the benefit of being able to use a custom font.
 Something you can set through

-showtext that I’ll touch on next post.
+showtext that I touch on in this post.

 P.S.
-Another thought I had after writing this, but that I thought that I should include, is that this is also a great way of saving space when writing a report with a page limit.
+Another thought I had after writing this, but that I thought I should include, is that this is also a great way of saving space when writing a report with a page limit.
 Say, for instance, if you are writing for a class 😉